-Whether you live in Macomb and already have dental implants or you’re considering getting them, it’s important that you know about the risk factors that periodontal disease adds to the equation.
+Whether you live in Galesburg and already have dental implants or you’re considering getting them, it’s important that you know about the risk factors that periodontal disease adds to the equation.
 Periodontal disease often referred to as gum disease, is a reason why our doctors might tell those interested in dental implants that they aren’t a candidate for them.
 This is because the ideal dental implants patient should be a non-smoker who is in good medical and oral health.

 What Is Periodontal Disease?

-Periodontal disease is an infection that often occurs in the gums of many men and women in Macomb.
+Periodontal disease is an infection that often occurs in the gums of many men and women in Galesburg.
 While it’s usually caused by not practicing proper oral hygiene, in some cases it can be caused by genetics, no matter how regimented the patient is in caring for his or her teeth and gums.
 Periodontal disease can start with inflamed gums that sometimes bleed, then progress to gums that develop deep pockets of pus, and even turn into situations that cause affected patients to lose teeth or jawbone tissue!

 What if I Already Have Dental Implants?